ericburdett/start_follow_read/README.md

 Comment out lines 27-34 and 46-59 and correct the indentation issues.
 We are simply removing the code contained in the body of the IF statements in the GridSample forward and backward functions.

-### Set the weights for Start-Follow-Read and ensure the config files are correct

-If you plan to use the pretrained weights for Start-Follow-Read, they can be downloaded from 'github.com/cwig/start_follow_read/releases'.
-The file including the weights is in 'snapshots.zip'.

 ### Run the Code

 Navigate to the Start-Follow-Read directory and open the job.sh file.
 This contains the code necessary to run a basic job on BYU's Supercomputer.